Get a FREE Video to Help Navigate the Rocky Terrain of Grief

 These online workshops are designed to help understand and navigate the difficult terrain of grief

-In this course for bereaved parents, David Kessler walks you through the healing process of one of the most challenging experiences to remember with more love than pain.
+In this FREE course for bereaved parents, David Kessler walks you through the healing process of one of the most challenging experiences to remember with more love than pain.

 "I'm so thankful to have found this life-changing support."

 "You've been a huge help thank you.
 Very inspiring, nicely planned out course, lots of diversity and ideas within the grief and loss healing agenda.
 It's had a very real affect on my state of mind and helped me to focus and think and get the trauma outside of myself, marvelous thank you so much."

 "This group has been incredibly supportive.
 Thank you for creating this course and this space for all of us."

 "Powerfully impactful!
 Thank you for the inspiration and healing!"

 David Kessler is one of the world's foremost experts on loss and is founder of Grief.com.
 David's new book, Finding Meaning:The Sixth Stage of Grief, is named one of the top ten books for the fall by Publisher's Weekly.
 His previous books have been praised by Saint (Mother) Theresa, and Elisabeth Kübler-Ross.
 He coauthored two books with Louise Hay and Elisabeth Kübler-Ross.

 Despite having spent much of his life teaching physicians, nurses, counselors, police officers and first responders about loss, nothing could prepare him for the death of his twenty-one-year-old son in 2016, David Jr. His work continues in honor of him.